Pecan Praline Sandies Cookie Recipe

-These pecan cookies are chock full of crunchy, caramelized pecans and a perfect cookie for the holidays, or anytime of the year if you are a true pecan lover.
-Package these cookies up in a box, tie on a ribbon and you have the perfect holiday surprise for your friends and neighbors.
+These pecan praline cookies are chock full of crunchy, caramelized pecans.
+The perfect cookie for the holidays, or anytime of the year if you are a true pecan lover.
+Package these cookies up in a box, tie on a ribbon and you have the holiday surprise for your friends and neighbors.

 This post may contain affiliate links.
 Please refer to the terms page for more information.